-Containing the Statutes and Common Law of this State, together with the decisions of the Supreme Court, and all the necessary Forms of Precedents.

-INTENDED as a convenient manual and a safe guide to Executors, Administrators, Guardians Juries and Commissioners of various kinds, appointed by the Courts, Clerks, Sheriffs, and all other public officers.
-In short, it is intended for the benefit of all persons, public or private, who are, or possibly may be interested in the management of the estate of deceased persons, with the least trouble and expense possible, according to the laws now in force.
-For, besides the legal matter above mentioned generally, it embraces the kindred subjects of Wills of land and personal property, Legacies, distributive shares of estates, rules of descent, Partition of estate, real and personal, among those entitled, Dower and other provision for Widows, &c., &c.

-Among the Forms it contains, are,-all the ne-

-Among the Forms it contains, are,-all the ne-cessary legal process, Wills, Bonds, Onths, Deeds, Bills of sale, Leases, Forms of Account, Petitions, Affidavits, Advertisements, Commissions, Notices, Writs, Returns, &c.-in all, near a hundred in number.
+Containing the Statutes and Common Lone of this State, together with the decisions of the Supreme Court, and all the necessary Forms & Precedents.
+Court, and all the necessary Forms & Precedents.
+INTENDED as a convenient manual and a safe guide to Exceutors, Administrators, Guardians Juries and Commissioners of various kinds, ap-pointed by the Courts, Clerks, Sheriffs, and all other public officers.
+In short, if is intended for the benefit of all persons, public or private, who are, or possibly may be interested in the manage-ment of the estate of deceased persons, with the least trouble and expense possible, according to the laws now in force.
+For, besides the legal mat-ter above mentioned generally, it embraces the ter above mentioned generally, it embraces the kindred subjects of Wills of land and personal property, Legacies, distributive shares of estates, rules of descent, Partition of estate, real and personal, among those entitled, Dower and other pro-vision for Widows, &c., &c.
+Among the Forms it contains, are,-all the ne-cessary legal process, Wills, Bonds, Oaths, Deeds, Bills of sale, Leases, Forms of Account, Petitions, Affidavits, Advertisements, Commissions, Notices, Writs, Returns, &c .- in all, near a hundred in number.
 And is believed, by good judges, to be the largest, as well as the most approved collection of Forms now extant.
 This Book has just been published.
-It contains 248 octavo pages (same size as those of the North Carolina Justice:) well bound in loss binding; and, in consequence of the scarcity of money, as well as to place us within the reach of every person, it is now offered for sale at the low price of \$1 50 by retail.
-Merchants and others who buy quantity to sell again, can have a reasonable reduction in the price.

-17 Apply at the Printing Office, in Ashebo rough, Randolph county, N.C., or at the North Carolina Book Store in Raleigh.
-BENJAMIN SWAIM,
+It contains 248 octavo pages (same size as those of the North Carolina Justice :) well bound in low binding ; well as to place as within the reach of every person, it is now offered for sale at the low price of \$1 50 by retail.
+Merchants and others who buy a quantity to sell again, can have a reasonable reduction in the price.
+T Apply at the Printing Office, iu Ashebo rough, Randolph county, N. C., or at the North Carolina Book Store in Ruleigh.
+BENJAMIN SWAIM.
 Dec.
-8, 1841.
-3178 Author & Proprietor State of North-Carolina, Buncombe County.
+8, 184I.
+3178 Author & Proprieton State of North-Carolina, Buncombe County.